What The Pros Ride–Geoff Rowley

 What kind of concave do you like?

-Do you put on different-size wheels for different kinds of skating?
+Do you use different-size wheels for different terrain?

 How often do you set up new wheels?